 The Golden Years lasted through 1987 or 1988.
-The end came with a reduction in state funding for the MDC (now the DCR).
+The end came with a reduction in state funding for the MDC (now the Department of Conservation and recreation or DCR).

 Garry advised Brian that the continued preservation of the Hemlock Gorge property could not be guaranteed by the State.
 He suggested that a Friends group was needed to take back some responsibility for the Property.

 Acting on Van Worts suggestion, Brian organized a group of volunteers.
 These were recruited from the Upper Falls CDC and from among people who had attended the many walks that had taken place in Hemlock Gorge and had asked to be on the Walks mailing list.
 The first meeting was held in the Emerson Community Center.
 The founding members included